tomekw/whatever/README.md

 >TBH I love this software
 - [Arsen](https://github.com/ArsenArsen)

->This exquisite shareware got me a free shirt last year, commie approved!
+>This exquisite shareware got me a free shirt last year, and the year before that, and this year too!
+Commie approved!
   - [CoWinkKeyDinkInc](https://github,com/CoWinkKeyDinkInc)

 \* Keep in mind github's terms of service and general internettiquite.
 Don't submit other's copyrighted works and don't submit anything that would harm others.